noctuid/dotfiles/README.md

 See bin/to.sh and bin/to_win.sh as well as .pentadactylrc.

 ## Block Layout in Vim and Example of Context Bindings
-Will add explanation..
+Will add explanation.. see quickvimrc
-space bindings

 ## Vim as a Clipboard Manager
 I've tried quite a few clipboard managers without liking any of them.
 What I really wanted was one with vim bindings, so I ended up deciding just to use vim.